rage/programming-23/data/part-1/1-getting-started.md

 print(365*24)
 ```

-When the program is run, any text in comments will not be visible to the user:
+When the program is run, the comment will not be visible to the user:

 <sample-output>